Izenda7Series/docs/dev/mvc_core_setup_guide.rst

    :lines: 57-62
    :emphasize-lines: 0

 This view is only used by Izenda backend, so it requires a minimal view containing only the report part content.
-Create a new simple layout named Izenda_Layout.cshtml.
+Create a new simple layout named ``_IzendaLayout.cshtml``.
 This layout does not contain UI for menu item, signed in user information.

-The Izenda_Layout.cshtml content:
+The ``_IzendaLayout.cshtml`` content:

 .. literalinclude:: included_samples/mvc/Izenda_Layout.cshtml